michael-ross-ven/vengeance/README.md

 This is essentially what a pandas DataFrame is, but comes at the cost of huge conceptual overhead.
 **Intuitively, each row is some entity, and each column is a property of that row**, the DataFrame inverts this organization, and makes iteration by rows a frustratingly discouraged operation.
+Pandas has excellent performance characteristics and many other reasons why it has become the *de facto* data science library, but for cases which don't involve the top 1% largest of all datasets, there are reasons to use a supplementary library:

-- The DataFrame has great performance characteristics, but also requires specialized syntax that can get very awkward for ostensibly simple and common operations
+- The DataFrame requires specialized syntax that can get very convoluted and awkward for ostensibly simple and common transformations.
+(Antithetical to Python's principle that, "there should be one — and preferably only one — obvious way to do it").

-- A row-major format allows data to to be serialized into a JSON string for web APIs much more simply (without need to be written out to the filesystem first)

-- Until performance becomes a limiting factor, it would be preferable to use an interface that is easiest to develop and debug.
+- Until performance becomes the deciding factor, it would be preferable to use an interface that is the easiest to develop and debug.
+(The same philosophy used to design Python itself, where performance is traded for clarity).

-The flux_cls attempts to maximize ease-of-use, but still performant with mid-scale data.
+The flux_cls attempts to maximize ease-of-use, but is still highly performant with mid-scale data.
-It has the following attributes:
+It has the following characteristics:
-- Intuitive iteration and organization
+- Efficient and intuitive iteration
-- Named attributes access on rows
+- Named attribute access (read/write) on each row
-- Efficient attribute modifications
 - Light memory footprint
-- Value mutability